ridoansaleh/authentication-in-react-apps/README.md

 How to run this app :

 1. You can download or clone this repository to your computer.
-2. Open terminal / CMD, move to your project directory (where you download or clone the repository)
+2. Open terminal / CMD, move to your project directory (where you downloaded or cloned the repository)
 3. Run <code>npm-start</code>
 4. Open a new terminal window or tab.
 5. Run <code>npm run bundle</code>